Speed Regulations

 Failure to regulate speed is defined as operating a boat or PWC at speeds that may cause danger, injury, damage, or unnecessary inconvenience.
 In South Carolina, speed regulations can vary depending on local conditions.
 Be aware of and obey all regulatory markers, including those marked as “idle speed” or “no wake, idle speed.”

-- You may not operate a boat or PWC in excess of “idle speed” within 50 feet of:
+- On all other state waters, you may not operate a boat or PWC in excess of “idle speed” within:

 - You may not operate too fast for the conditions on the water (vessel traffic, weather, etc.).